MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/secedit-export.md

 Exports security settings stored in a database configured with security templates.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax